DerGas310/maximkaGPT/README.md

    `python chat.py`

-# With current dataset it can only speak russian and has troubles with sensible speech
+P.S: it speaks only Russian